 SIREN Baroque is an all-female baroque ensemble from New York City.
-Presenting passionate and historically informed performances and newly composed works by living composers throughout the States and overseas, the women of SIREN are committed to infusing spirited historical accuracy with a tinge of modern dynamism.
+Presenting passionate historically informed performances and newly composed works by living composers throughout the States and overseas, the women of SIREN are committed to infusing spirited historical accuracy with a tinge of modern dynamism.
 Critics praise SIREN Baroque’s “unusual freshness” (Seen and Heard International) and “secure and stylish” playing (New York Times).